Introduction to Oral Radiology

 A course using lecture, lab/pre-clinic/clinic, and seminars to teach physical, biological, technical, and diagnostic aspects of oral radiology.
 Through lectures, laboratories, and seminars, the course emphasizes various radiographic techniques and interpretation as an essential component of gathering information for diagnosis and treatment planning.

 In the first quarter of this course, the student will gain knowledge of the physical and biological aspects of radiation, evaluation of radiographs and radiographic techniques including digital imaging.
 The objective will be for the student to be able to expose and evaluate intraoral radiographs obtained on a skull and DXTTR phantoms.
 In the second quarter, the student will gain knowledge about panoramic radiography technique and its use.
 The objectives will be for the student to be able to (1) carry out full-mouth examinations on patients, (2) evaluate image quality, (3) describe normal radiographic anatomy and its variation, (4) interpret radiographs for diagnosis of dental caries, (5) diagnose periodontal bone loss and dental calculus, (6) evaluate restorations, and (7) diagnose periapical inflammatory changes.
-In the third quarter, students will gain knowledge of modern imaging modalities, radiographic localization, principles of radiographic interpretation, observer variation, various intraoral and extraoral radiographic techniques, and the radiographic examination and diagnosis of the paranasal sinuses.
+In the third quarter, students will gain knowledge of modern imaging modalities, radiographic localization, principles of radiographic interpretation, observer variation, various intraoral and extraoral radiographic techniques, and the radiographic examination and diagnosis of the maxillofacial complex.
 The objectives will be for the student to be able to (1) do radiographic examinations on patients, (2) evaluate image quality, and (3) diagnose pathological conditions of the teeth and the supporting bone structures.

 To successfully meet the requirements of this course, the student is expected to attend lectures, laboratories, clinical sessions, and seminars and demonstrate her/his understanding of lecture, lab, seminar, and reading material through midterm and final examinations for the three quarters.